Infection after Hip or Knee Surgery Linked to Warming Device

 Lawsuits have been filed against 3M claiming the company was aware that use of the Bair Hugger carried an unacceptably high risk of infection, but kept that information a secret.
 Plaintiffs in the suits allege that after joint replacement surgery, they developed serious infections that led to re-admission, a second surgery, and in one case, an amputation.

-Bottom line, if you or a family member had knee or hip replacement surgery and later developed a serious infection that resulted in permanent disability, amputation, or death, contact us.
+Bottom line, if you or a family member had knee or hip replacement surgery and later developed a serious infection that resulted in permanent disability, amputation, or death, contact our reputable personal injury lawyers.
 We are experts in lawsuits targeting dangerous medical devices.
 Our Bair Hugger medical device attorneys will review your case and tell you about your legal options and potential to receive compensation for your losses.